cloudfoundry/cloud_controller_ng/README.md

 To maintain a consistent and effective approach to testing, please refer to `spec/README.md` and keep it up to date, documenting the purpose of the various types of tests.

-By default `rspec` will run test suite with sqlite3 in-memory database;
+By default `rspec` will randomly pick between postgres and mysql;
-however, you can specify connection string via `DB_CONNECTION` environment variable to test against postgres and mysql.
+you can specify connection string via `DB_CONNECTION` environment variable to test against postgres or mysql.
 Examples:

     DB_CONNECTION="postgres://postgres@localhost:5432" rspec
     DB_CONNECTION="mysql2://root:password@localhost:3306/cc" rspec

-Travis currently runs 3 build jobs against sqlite, postgres, and mysql.
+Travis currently runs 3 build jobs against postgres and mysql.

 ### Running tests on a single file